Skip to navigation, or go to main content.

 Milky Storks are rare and declining and now only seen in Java and Cambodia.
 Photo: Susan Myers

 Cambodia’s expansive forests and untouched wetlands support some of the rarest birds and mammals in the region.
-In recent years there have been a number of notable discoveries, including a population of the near-mythical Giant Ibis, a new species, the Mekong Wagtail, and a breeding population of the rapidly declining eastern race of Sarus Crane.
+In recent years there have been a number of notable discoveries, including a population of the near-mythical Giant Ibis, the Mekong Wagtail, the very recently discovered Cambodian Tailorbird, and a breeding population of the rapidly declining eastern race of Sarus Crane.
 The most extensive grasslands remaining in Southeast Asia are home to the splendid Bengal Florican, as well as the scarce Manchurian Reed-Warbler.
-And the dry forest of the northern plains host some very exciting restricted range species including White-rumped Falcon, Neglected (Burmese) Nuthatch, White-shouldered Ibis, Brown Prinia and Black-headed Woodpecker.
+And the dry forest of the northern plains hosts some very exciting, restricted range species including White-rumped Falcon, Neglected (Burmese) Nuthatch, White-shouldered Ibis, Brown Prinia and Black-headed Woodpecker.
 Unlike all its surrounding countries, Cambodia still has healthy populations of vultures, and we’ll visit a special “restaurant” to see these amazing and important birds.

 We’ll also have the opportunity to visit some of the greatest surviving architectural monuments in Asia—the temples of the ancient city of Angkor.
 They represent the heart and soul of Cambodia, harking back to an era of unrivaled influence when the Khmer Empire ruled over south China, Vietnam, Thailand, Burma, and Malaysia.
 Built at the height of the Khmer civilization, from the eighth to the twelfth centuries.
 The Angkor complex is known for its extraordinary artistry, and we’ll allow ample time to explore and reflect on these architectural masterpieces, many of which have excellent birding on-site.